 As we head into the Fourth of July weekend, usually a celebratory time, our hearts go out to everyone affected by the tragic building collapse in Surfside, which is the third largest building failure in the history of the United States.
 The LongReach Foundation has donated to assist those families hurt by this terrible tragedy at: www.supportsurfside.org.
 Please consider giving your support to this community relief fund, because together, we can all make a difference.
 Thank you and have a safe and enjoyable Holiday weekend.

-March 2021 - Two more LongReach Foundation wells have been completed by Fresh Water Friends bringing clean water to the villages of Jhikatiya and Sargav in India.
-The ability to draw water from these public wells is life changing for so many, especially those in rural communities, and the Foundation is pleased to have been able to provide funding for these two new wells which in turn has brought clean water to hundreds of people every day.
+March 2021 - Two more LongReach Foundation manual wells have been completed by Fresh Water Friends bringing clean water to two additional villages in India.
+The ability to draw water from these public wells is life changing for so many, especially those in rural communities, and the Foundation is pleased to have been able to provide the necessary funding to bring clean water to hundreds of people every day.

 The village celebration!

 November: The LongReach Foundation was pleased to participate once again in the Walk to End Alzheimer's.
 Due to Covid-19, this year's walk was completed by teams in neighborhood's rather than in a large group setting.
 Thanks to the generosity of many donors, the LongReach Foundation was able to raise $4000.00 this year!